miqoas/Miqo.License/README.md

 var publicKey = signer.PublicKey;
 ```

-You can use ```Signer(privateKeyString)``` to provide a previously generated private key.
+Use ```Signer(privateKeyString)``` to provide a previously generated private
+key.

-The private key should be stored securely and should be unique for each of your products.
+The private key should be stored securely and should be unique for each of
+your products.
 The public key is distributed with your software.
-If you want your customer to buy a new license on each major release you can create a key pair for each release and product.
+If you want
+your customer to buy a new license on each major release you can create a
+key pair for each release and product.

 ### Create a New License

-After generating the key pairs for your product you are ready to create a new license.
+After generating the key pairs for your product you are ready to create a new
+license.
 The easiest way to do this is to use the FluentLicense class.

 ```csharp
 var license = FluentLicense.CreateLicense()